 How does rehab work?

-When you attend rehab you will be committing to participate in a full addiction treatment programme designed to address every aspect of your substance abuse.
+When you attend private drug and alcohol rehab you will be committing to participate in a full addiction treatment programme designed to address every aspect of your substance abuse.
 This will usually start with a period of detoxification, followed or accompanied by a range of therapies.

 These group and individual therapies will help you explore the root causes behind your addiction and to change the way you think and behave around drugs or alcohol.
 Most rehab programmes will also offer a tailored aftercare programme to provide vital support after you complete the main part of the treatment programme.